react-cosmos/react-cosmos/docs/plugins/build-plugins.md

-# Server Plugins
+# Build Plugins

-This is a guide for creating Cosmos server plugins.
+This is a guide for creating Cosmos build plugins.

 ## Boilerplate